Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

-Restart Expo development tools to apply the changes and you should see that the value of `Constants.manifest` property has changed and now includes the `extra` property with our application specific configuration.
+Restart Expo development tools to apply the changes and you should see that the value of `Constants.manifest` property has changed and now includes the `extra` property with our application-specific configuration.

-Because using hard coded configuration is a bit silly, let's use envinronment variables instead:
+Because using hard coded configuration is a bit silly, let's use an envinronment variable instead:

 ```javascript
 export default {